Scouterna/scoutid-keycloak-provider/README.md

 2. In order to include a field into a oidc response, enter Client scopes -> profile -> Mappers -> birthdate and set user attribute to scoutnet_dob
 3. Repeat for the other fields as well.

+### Using scoutid as sub
+For some client applications, a known sub is needed to prepopulate members before they are created by keycloak, or for compitability with other login methods.
+The sub is the unique user id used by OIDC, by default created when a user is initialised in keycloak.
+Note that using scoutnet member number as sub can cause problems when using a combined login method (upcoming feature).
+If you want to use the scoutnet member id as sub:
+1. Create the client
+2. Under client scopes enter [client_name]-dedicated to change client specific default scope
+3. Add mapper -> By configuration -> User attribute
+4. Set as below:
+Mapper type: User Attribute
+Name: sub member_no mapper
+User Attribute: scoutnet_member_no
+Token Claim Name: sub
+Claim JSON Type: String
+Add to ID token: On
+Add to access token: On
+Add to lightweight access token: On
+Add to userinfo: On
+Add to token introspection: On
+Multivalued: Off
+Aggregate attribute values: Off

 ## Commits and releases

 This repository uses